oktaytuncay/Kubernetes/kubernetes.md

   ...
 ```

 So, how do we create a new namespace?
 Like any other object, use a namespace definition file.
-The API version is v1, kind is namespace and under metadata specify the name.
+The API version is v1, kind is the namespace and under metadata specify the name.

 ```properties
 apiVersion: v1